Certificate of Residence

 There are a few counties with exceptions such as NYC and Suffolk county

-Once you have received the document from your county, submit a Certificate of Residence to Student Accounts, located in the Business Office, within 21 days of the start of classes.
+Once you have received the document from your county, the Certificate of Residence can be submitted, within 21 days of the start of classes, in one of several ways:

 New York State Education Law grants students 30 days from the start of classes to get a certificate from your home county.